MichalPokojny/MyProject1/README.md

 <br>

--  Once the form is sent user will get a new page open in a different tab saying thank you for submitting
+-  Once the user submits the form, the webpage navigates to a new screen that displays a textbox confirming the submission was successful.
 <br>
 <br>